ecampana89/futbolLeague/README.md

 # ** challengeAccelOne **

-This  back-end project working like an API rest service based on NodeJS and Express frameworks
+This  back-end project working like an API rest service based on NodeJS, Express frameworks and MongoDB

 ## Setup & Start
+0 - You need a local database in mongoDB to connect directly, if you have a connection via url for example to mongo atlas you can change the configuration inside the config / default.js folder

 1 - Install NodeJS dependecies
 ``` bash
 npm install